Weaver speciesChoose different species from drop-down list and press 'Go' button. See Full species list.

 1. Basic biology

 The Usambara Weaver is a rare weaver restricted to Tanzanian mountain forests.
 It is black above with a yellow belly and flanks.
 It is distinguished from the Dark-backed Weaver, with which it associates, by the yellow eye and large chestnut patch on the breast.
-It was previously treated as a race of the similar Olive-headed Weaver but the Usambara Weaver has a darker back differs in habitat.
+It was previously treated as a race of the similar Olive-headed Weaver but the Usambara Weaver has a darker back and different habitat.

 Distribution.
 The Usambara Weaver occurs at low densities in montane forests in the Eastern Arc Mountains of Tanzania, where it appears to have a very small and greatly fragmented population (see map left, based on Birds of Africa).